The cosmic consequences and the constraints on HN-gravity

-The creation field gives the effect of the cosmological constant $ \Lambda$-term.
+The creation field $ \mathcal{C} $ empowers continuous matter creation without violating energy conservation and produces a repulsive gravitational effect in the direction of the cosmological constant $ \Lambda$, which supports both early and late-time accelerated expansion of the Universe.
 The case $ \zeta = 0 $ corresponds to the model in the GR form, and $ \zeta > 0 $ describes the interaction of the creation field and matter model.